 The RESET command places the ADC into a power-on reset (POR) state, resetting all user registers to the default states.
-The reset begins following the completion of the frame.
+The reset begins following the completion of the frame at the rising edge of CS.
 When reset completes, the ADC enters a reset locked state and outputs the READY status response on DOUT as the command status response.
 An example of the response to a RESET command is shown in Figure 69.